acarl005/LewisNet-1/README.md

 ## Training

-The network was trained on a 2015 Macbook Pro with an Intel i7 CPU.
+The network was trained on a Lenovo U31-70 with a NVIDIA GeForce 920M running Ubuntu 16.04.3.

 ## Hidden Layer Visualizations